b9Joker108/SeedVault.L-GPT/README.md

-I am principally learning *NIX shell scripting and Python programming to develop this project, which is a free and open source, local GPT and associated toolkit and auditing sustem, that functions as a knowledge 'seed vault' to kick-start humanity's regeneration, thriving and community development and capacity, in the eventuation of a cataclysm or apocalypse, possibly as a result of rogue AI technology.
+I am principally learning *NIX shell scripting and Python programming to develop this project, which is a free and open source, local GPT and associated toolkit and auditing sustem, that functions as a knowledge 'seed vault' to kick-start humanity's regeneration, thriving and community development and capacity, in the eventuation of a cataclysm or apocalypse, possibly as a result of rogue AI technology, or somesuch.
 So essentially, by metaphorical extension, it is a pragmatic and functional set of protocols, with associated automation, to realise the project's and programme's digital and non-digital objectives.

 # Roots